 - Treatment should address all facets of the patient’s needs, not only the addiction.

-- Patient should remain in treatment program for entire length of recommended treatment.
+- Patient should remain in a treatment program for the entire length of the recommended treatment.

 - Though individuals that enter treatment voluntary are often the most receptive, effective treatment should be just as effective in treating those who enter involuntarily.

 - Treatment should involve the close monitoring of drug use, including medications prescribed.

 - Individuals seeking treatment should also receive testing for infectious diseases such as HIV/AIDS and hepatitis as well as educational counseling on the risks and dangers of these illnesses.

 - Treatment success rate will vary based on the individual.

 - Medication and behavioral therapy are key components in many treatments.